Wardun Yussof: Club career

 At the start of the 2019 season, Wardun became the starting goalkeeper under new coach Adrian Pennock, who also appointed him as team captain.
 He kept three clean sheets in consecutive matches for DPMM against Home United, Geylang International and Albirex Niigata (S) before finally conceding to a Khairul Amri strike in the 83rd minute in the home victory against Tampines Rovers on 7 April.
 His form continued into the second half of the season when on 6 July, in the away game against Warriors FC, Wardun produced a string of magnificent saves including saving a Jonathan Béhé penalty and keeping out a point-blank header by Khairul Nizam in the final minutes of the game to keep the score at 3–3 and thus salvage a point for DPMM.
 His age-defying save drew gratuitous praise from Pennock who compared it to a similarly iconic save by one of England's finest goalkeepers, Gordon Banks.

 On 29 September 2019, Wardun lifted the Singapore Premier League trophy as DPMM captain after a 5–4 win against Hougang United concluded a triumphant league campaign for the Bruneian team.
 He also boasted the most clean sheets for the season with 10 in 24 games.

 Wardun announced in January 2020 that he intended to retire at the end of the 2020 season.
-Nevertheless, as of 2022 he is still registered as a player for DPMM FC.
+However, he continued to be affiliated with the club until February 2024.
+He subsequently moved to Kasuka FC and made his debut at the 2024–25 ASEAN Club Championship qualifying play-offs against Shan United on 17 July in a 1–1 draw.
+He then managed to win the Brunei domestic title with the club after going unbeaten for 13 matches.

+In August 2025, Wardun was the starting keeper for Kasuka's qualifying matches for the 2025–26 ASEAN Club Championship and 2025–26 AFC Challenge League against DH Cebu and Phnom Penh Crown respectively.
+After failing to advance in both competitions, Wardun was replaced in the squad by Jefri Syafiq Ishak, ultimately signifying the end of his football career.